lf-/dotfiles/vim-plugins/nvim-git-linky/README.md

 ## Configuration

 Set `linky.remote` to select the remote to use for the git linking.
-If you have a non autodetected (HTTPS) remote, you can set the type of it with `remotes.some-remote.linky-type = "github"` or `"forgejo"`.
+If you have a non autodetected remote (ssh or https; ssh-looking remotes will be guessed into https ones with some questionable regexes), you can set the type of it with `remotes.some-remote.linky-type = "github"` or `"forgejo"`.

-It's future work on this to teach it how to strip ssh remotes automatically given the knowledge of what the service is.
+GitLab uses the same links as GitHub, so linky-type = "github" works for it too.